Subscribe

 Puppy teething explained

-In some instances, you may notice that your puppy’s adult teeth push through before the baby teeth have the opportunity to fall out.
-If these retained deciduous teeth don’t fall out by nine or 12 months, you may need to schedule an appointment with your veterinarian to have the baby teeth extracted.
+Tip: If your puppy’s retained deciduous teeth don’t fall out by nine or 12 months, you may need to schedule an appointment with your veterinarian to extract the baby teeth.

 Veterinary exam fees for your puppy may be covered by pet insurance — find out what is (and isn’t) included in our pet insurance coverage guide.
+Contact your vet if you have any questions about your pup’s baby teeth!

 Symptoms of teething in puppies